Marriage Visas (CR1) (IR1)

 U.S. Citizenship and Immigration Services (USCIS)

-The CR1/IR1 visa petitions are filed at one of the five USCIS Service Centers.
+The CR1/IR1 visa petitions are filed at the proper USCIS Centers.
 If there are any missing documents or incorrect paperwork, you will receive a Request for Evidence (“RFE”).
 Each RFE will delay the approval of your CR1/IR1 visa petition, and ultimately the approval and issuance of your CR1/IR1 visa, by 6-12 months.

 National Visa Center (NVC)